-Deschooling is necessary when a child has experienced school trauma — any intellectual, social, mental or physical harm within the school setting.
+Deschooling is necessary when a child has experienced school refusal or trauma — any intellectual, social, mental or physical harm within the school setting.
 The nature and length of the trauma the child has endured impacts the amount of time he needs to deschool, from a few months to a few years.

 What is the difference between unschooling and deschooling?

 Deschooling differs from unschooling but works nicely with it.
 Unschooling is a method of schooling that follows the child’s interest in connection with real life and the real world around them.
 It can include travel, cooking, watching documentaries, having a mentor, and, in my translation of the term, even traditional instruction and classes.

 Both unschooling and deschooling involve a break from the traditional school setting and assume that the child has an intrinsic desire to learn.
 There usually isn’t one magical day when deschooling ends: there is an art and science to knowing when and how to introduce education again.
 Unschooling works well with deschooling because there is room to understand when to back off, when to drop seeds of thought, and when to allow the child to rise to a challenge, but it can be accomplished in any educational setting with willing adults.

 What do I need to know about deschooling?

 Not feeling like you belong to a group, not feeling capable, feeling bored (and confused about that boredom), in addition to related issues such as sensory issues, can cause a child to act out in rage or feel deep depression.
 So many of the parents who I help are in the midst of helping their child out of this.
 It takes parents and teachers to believe in them in order for them to believe in themselves again.
 Deschooling with trust in the process is a large piece of this puzzle.
 The paradox here is that deschooling can cause more anxiety for parents who are new to homeschooling or alternative schooling than any other factor.